-- Identify relevant existing national legal and policy frameworks vis-à-vis Indigenous Peoples and forest dependent communities, land tenure, natural resource management, protected areas, and national parks of the selected pilot country.
-Identify all constitutional, customary and case law. - Identify customary rights, and which ones are protected legally? - o What is the relationship between customary law and statutory law? - Identify the international conventions the country has ratified, i.e. ILO Convention 169, Convention on Biological Diversity and Human Rights Treaties, etc. - Reach out to national Indigenous Peoples' and forest dependent communities' networks to assess Indigenous Peoples' and forest dependent communities' awareness and capacity to engage with REDD discussions.
-For example, through questionnaires, surveys, focus group discussions, and/or workshops. - Identify community-based organizations (CBOs) and non-governmental organizations (NGOs) working with or representing forest dependent communities and/or forest dependent community issues. - Learn how the country's i) MDG strategy and ii) national forest programme (policy, legislation and institutions) work with/address forest dependent communities. - Identify and tap into existing civil society participatory structures at the country level, for example, CSO Advisory Committees, the Global Environmental Facility Small Grants Programme's National Steering Committees, and/or civil society/indigenous peoples focal points. - Assess the need for independent social/cultural and environmental impact assessments prior to project implementation (as recommended in the UNDP Indigenous Peoples Policy of Engagement) to safeguard against potential negative effects on Indigenous Peoples, their communities and livelihoods.
+- Identify community-based organizations (CBOs) and non-governmental organizations (NGOs) working with or representing forest dependent communities and/or forest dependent community issues. - Learn how the country's i) MDG strategy and ii) national forest programme (policy, legislation and institutions) work with/address forest dependent communities. - Identify and tap into existing civil society participatory structures at the country level, for example, CSO Advisory Committees, the Global Environmental Facility Small Grants Programme's National Steering Committees, and/or civil society/indigenous peoples focal points. - Assess the need for independent social/cultural and environmental impact assessments prior to project implementation (as recommended in the UNDP Indigenous Peoples Policy of Engagement) to safeguard against potential negative effects on Indigenous Peoples, their communities and livelihoods.
 The Akwe: kon Voluntary Guidelines for the Conduct of Cultural, Environmental and Social Impact Assessments Regarding Developments Proposed to Take Place on, or which are Likely to Impact on, Sacred Sites and on Lands and Waters Traditionally Occupied or Used by Indigenous and Local Communities were adopted by the seventh Conference of the Parties of the Convention on Biological Diversity.
-The Akwe: kon Guidelines apply "whenever developments are proposed to take place on, or which are likely to impact on, sacred sites and on lands and waters traditionally occupied or used by indigenous and local communities."
+The Akwe: kon Guidelines apply "whenever developments are proposed to take place on, or which are likely to impact on, sacred sites and on lands and waters traditionally occupied or used by indigenous and local communities12."
 It is a helpful checklist and guide that may help prevent potential adverse impacts of proposed developments on Indigenous Peoples and local communities' livelihoods.
-Failure to use the Akwe:kon Guidelines could raise serious questions about whether an environmental social impact assessment (ESIA) conforms to international best practice and standards.
+Failure to use the Akwe:kon Guidelines could raise serious questions about whether an environmental social impact assessment (ESIA) conforms to international best practice and standards.13